What is network monitoring?

 How can IP monitoring help

 IP monitoring scans IP addresses to identify and include devices to monitor.
 This means that after installation, the monitoring tool automatically starts a scan of the entire network, or of a specific IP range or subnet, and then automatically integrates the devices found into the monitoring process.
-In the ideal case, during the scanning process the monitoring software recognizes the type of device and from which manufacturer it comes and, based on this knowledge, automatically includes the relevant metrics into the monitoring.
+In the ideal case, during the scanning process the monitoring software recognizes the type of device and manufacturer and, based on this knowledge, automatically includes the relevant metrics into the monitoring.

 But that is not all.
-IP monitoring, once the first scan is done, helps in monitoring the changes relative to IP addresses in your network.
-Registered domains that point, or not, to the correct address, can be caught by a monitoring software that supports IP monitoring.
+IP monitoring, once the first scan is done, helps in monitoring changes relative to IP addresses in your network.
+Registered domains that point, or not, to the correct address, can be caught by monitoring software that supports IP monitoring.
 Any change that regards IP addresses is within the sphere of IP monitoring.

-IP monitoring helps in many cases, but especially in two.
+IP monitoring helps in many cases but especially in two.
 For inexperienced administrators, it provides a layer of automation that can greatly ease the burden of monitoring and the worries related to it.
-By leaving the identification step to the network monitoring system through an accurate IP scanning, errors and shadow IT are more easily avoided.
-When monitoring large networks, with hundreds or thousands of hosts, IP monitoring can set up the monitoring quickly and efficiently, allowing administrators to start monitoring the infrastructure in a short time.
+By leaving the identification step to the network monitoring system through accurate IP scanning, errors and shadow IT are more easily avoided.
+When monitoring large networks, with hundreds or thousands of hosts, IP monitoring can set up the monitoring quickly and efficiently, allowing administrators to start monitoring the infrastructure in just a short time.

 How to monitor large networks